 Can I get pregnant from oral sex or swallowing cum?

 No, you can’t get pregnant from oral sex.
 If you swallow semen, your body will digest it.
 There’s also no way for sperm to get from your stomach into your reproductive organs.

 Can I get pregnant from anal sex?

 You can’t get pregnant from having sperm inside your anus.
-But since it’s close to the vagina, there is a small risk it can drip down and go inside the vagina.
+But since it’s close to the vagina or front hole, there is a small risk it can drip down and go inside.
 So it’s possible, but not likely.

-Your vagina, uterus, and ovaries aren’t connected to your anus.
+The uterus and ovaries aren’t connected to the anus.
 So, there’s no way for sperm in the anus to get to an egg in the uterus or Fallopian tubes if it doesn’t go in through the vagina.